Beta-globin co-transcriptional cleavage ribozyme

-The Beta-globin co-transcriptional cleavage ribozyme (CotC ribozyme) was proposed to be an RNA enzyme known as a ribozyme.
+The Beta-globin co-transcriptional cleavage ribozyme (CotC ribozyme) was a proposed ribozyme (short for ribonucleic acid enzyme).

 Transcription termination of RNA polymerase II transcripts is proposed to occur by a two-stage process.
 The first stage involves pre-termination cleavage (PTC) of the nascent transcript downstream of the poly(A) site.
 This process is also referred to as co-transcriptional cleavage (CoTC).
 The CoTC process in the human beta-globin gene was proposed to involve an RNA self-cleaving activity located in the 3' flanking region of the beta-globin gene.
 The CoTC core is highly conserved in the 3' UTR of other primate beta-globin genes.

 However, there has been no independent confirmation of these findings, and a subsequent analysis by a team including members of the original report failed to demonstrate ribozyme activity.